janm-comcon/stdtext/README.md

    pip install -r requirements.txt
    ```

+   If you want DaCy-backed refinement, make sure pip can reach the Hugging Face
+   wheel for the Danish transformer model.
+The dependency entry in
+   `requirements.txt` already points at the versioned wheel URL (for example,
+   `da_dacy_small_trf-0.2.0-py3-none-any.whl`).
+Using the versioned filename
+   avoids the `Invalid wheel filename (invalid version)` error that appears when
+   the wheel is downloaded without its version segment.

 ## Configuration

 Service behavior is configured in `stdtext/config.yaml`.
 You can enable optional OpenAI polishing, choose the model, and control whether responses are uppercased.
 The rule configuration also contains fuzzy action definitions used by the pipeline.